pkmn/engine/docs/DESIGN.md

   usually being 0 or 1 handler that actually needs to run).
 - Pokémon Showdown's most foundational type is an **`ID`** - a lower case string with special characters removed.
-While this is fairly convenient for developers who can easily tell at a glance what object an `ID` is intended to reference, it is **inefficient** as it relies heavily on the assumption of the compiler performing string interning and uses up more memory than integers (JS numbers are technically all 8 bytes, but JS runtimes usually implement ['Smi' optimizations for 32 bit integers](https://github.com/v8/v8/blob/a9e3d9c7/include/v8.h#L253)).
+While this is fairly convenient for developers who can easily tell at a glance what object an `ID` is intended to reference, it's **inefficient** as it relies heavily on the assumption of the compiler performing string interning and uses up more memory than integers (JS numbers are technically all 8 bytes, but JS runtimes usually implement ['Smi' optimizations for 32 bit integers](https://github.com/v8/v8/blob/a9e3d9c7/include/v8.h#L253)).
 More importantly, Pokémon Showdown **frequently calls `toID`** on strings to convert strings to an `ID` to the point where `toID` is Pokémon Showdown's hottest function.
-Pokémon Showdown should be able to leverage TypeScript's type checking to enable only calling `toID` on input and not multiple times over the lifetime of the `ID` to minimize this cost, but this still does not fully mitigate the issue.
+Pokémon Showdown should be able to leverage TypeScript's type checking to enable only calling `toID` on input and not multiple times over the lifetime of the `ID` to minimize this cost, but this still doesn't fully mitigate the issue.
-- Pokémon Showdown's **data layer is fully featured** and designed to support a plethora of use cases beyond what is specifically required for implementing a Pokémon battle.
+- Pokémon Showdown's **data layer is fully featured** and designed to support a plethora of use cases beyond what's specifically required for implementing a Pokémon battle.
 This data is useful for various additional tools and features, but the more **general API results in bloat** that hinders performance.
 In a similar vein, many of Pokémon Showdown's core classes are designed for convenience and for developer ergonomics as opposed to performance (e.g. no distinction between the `ActivePokémon`'s fields and a `Pokémon` in the party, resulting in redundant data being stored and filling up cache lines).
-- Pokémon Showdown does not pay close attention to [**monomorphism**](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) and frequently initializes key data objects inefficiently (e.g. the **`Object.assign(this, data)` pattern** used by its foundational types).
-Always ensuring object fields are initialized in the same order becomes even more difficult due to the raw size/number of fields involved (i.e. for objects with only a few fields it is easier to ensure they are always initialized in the same order, but many of Pokémon Showdown's game objects include 50-100 fields).
+- Pokémon Showdown doesn't pay close attention to [**monomorphism**](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) and frequently initializes key data objects inefficiently (e.g. the **`Object.assign(this, data)` pattern** used by its foundational types).
+Always ensuring object fields are initialized in the same order becomes even more difficult due to the raw size/number of fields involved (i.e. for objects with only a few fields it's easier to ensure they're always initialized in the same order, but many of Pokémon Showdown's game objects include 50-100 fields).
 - Most of Pokémon Showdown's core APIs involve **looking up keys in a map** (e.g. lookup by `ID`) which is inherently less efficient than directly indexing into an array.
 While both are ultimately
   $\Theta(1)$, the additional pointer chasing / redirection result in cache misses and poor performance.
 - Pokémon Showdown produces **text protocol logs in all cases**.
-While invaluable for debugging, the text logs are expensive to produce and parse, and importantly, are often wasted work for use cases where they are simply ignored.
+While invaluable for debugging, the text logs are expensive to produce and parse, and importantly, are often wasted work for use cases where they're simply ignored.
-- Pokémon Showdown is written in JavaScript/TypeScript which makes it **unergonomic to have precisely laid out data structures with minimally sized fields** (as mentioned above, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate an `ArrayBuffer`), substantially larger than what is convenient to use in lower level languages.
+- Pokémon Showdown is written in JavaScript/TypeScript which makes it **non-ergonomic to have precisely laid out data structures with minimally sized fields** (as mentioned earlier, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate an `ArrayBuffer`), substantially larger than what's convenient to use in lower level languages.
   While modern JavaScript engines like V8 and JSC are impressive, there is a limit to how much help they can provide when push comes to shove.
 Furthermore, Pokémon Showdown relies on a lot of **dynamic memory allocation** which is inherently slower than repurposing existing objects on the